Netatalk/netatalk/README.md

 # Website

-The Netatalk website is where new releases and other news about the project are posted.
+The Netatalk website is where project updates and resources are published.

 https://netatalk.io